kellan/laughingmeme/_posts/2009-02-07-nytimes-article-search-api.md

 ### Visualizations

-The graphic at the top of this blog post is a “visualization of the frequency of occurrence of the words ‘sex’ and ‘scandal’ in the New York Times, since 1981.”, part of a \[set of visualizations by blprnt*van\](http://flickr.com/photos/blprnt/sets/72157613381549987/) built with the \[article search API\](http://developer.nytimes.com/docs/article*search\_api), and \[Processing\](http://www.processing.org/).
+The graphic at the top of this blog post is a “visualization of the frequency of occurrence of the words ‘sex’ and ‘scandal’ in the New York Times, since 1981.”, part of a [set of visualizations by blprnt*van](http://flickr.com/photos/blprnt/sets/72157613381549987/) built with the [article search API](http://developer.nytimes.com/docs/article*search\_api), and [Processing](http://www.processing.org/).